CityofToronto/bdit_data-sources/wys/api/README.md

 `speed_bin`|integer range|Range of speeds for each speed bin.
 The upper limit is not inclusive.|[10-15)

 #### **`wys.locations`**
-This table contains locations of stationary and mobile signs.
-It also contains information about each sign's API ID, direction of traffic, address, and name.
+This is a raw table pulled from the API containing details of WYS signs including API ID, direction of traffic, address, and name and is generally **not to be used** due to accuracy concerns with the manual, vendor updated location fields.
+Instead, use the tables `wys.stationary_signs` (which filters and transforms this source table) and `wys.mobile_api_id` (which combines information from this table with up to date mobile sign locations pulled from Google Sheets) for information and locations of stationary and mobile signs, respectively.

 |Field name|Type|Description|Example|
 |------|------|-------|------|